Groove Coverage: "Tell Me", "Wait", and "Million Tears" (2013–2016)

 On 19 December 2014, Groove Coverage surprised fans with the release of their single "Wait".
 A music video for the release was published on 17 December 2014.

-On 29 May 2015, the band is planning to release their eighteenth single, "Million Tears".
+On 29 May 2015, the band released their eighteenth single, "Million Tears".
 The track was originally featured on their 2002 album Covergirl, but it was never released as a single for it.
 The single version has been re-recorded with a new production.